-A qualitative Interview is a research approach used in Qualitative studies where more personal interaction is required and detailed data is gathered from the participant.
-Qualitative interviews usually involve follow-up questions and are conducted in a conversational or discussion format.
+A qualitative Interview is a research approach used in a qualitative study where more personal interaction is required and detailed in depth information is gathered from the participant.
+Qualitative interviews usually involve follow-up questions and are conducted in a conversation or discussion format.

 How to conduct a Qualitative Interview?

 Conducting a qualitative interview requires careful planning and implementation to ensure that you gather meaningful and rich data.
 Here are some steps to consider when conducting a qualitative research interview:

 Clearly define the purpose of your qualitative interview and the specific research method questions you want to address.
 It will help you design appropriate research interview questions and interview guides for your data analysis.